How to Cancel Automatic Recurring Payment Subscriptions

 If you are still charged after you have revoked the authorization of both parties and have informed them so, the next step is to dispute the charge.
 The length of time the dispute will take will depend on whether the charges are being made to a credit card or a bank account.

 Banks require consumers to dispute charges within 60 days.
 They will then have approximately 10 days to investigate the matter and then three more days to inform you of their findings.
 The problem must be resolved within 45 days from when you dispute the charge.

 Consumers also have 60 days to dispute a credit card charge.
 However, the bank that issued the card then has 30 days in which to acknowledge that it has received the complaint, then two billing cycles to resolve it.
 It must take no more than 90 days.

-Consumerist explains that "[r]egulatory agencies are here to help you if the companies you work with are behaving unlawfully and taking your money when they shouldn't be."
+Regulatory agencies are here to help you if a company is not playing by the rules.
 When disputing billing, you can file a complaint with the CFPB either online or by phone, and you can file a complaint online or by phone with the FTC if the organization that is billing you is acting in a misleading or deceptive manner.